 Particulars Buildings

 Gross block:

-As at 31 March 2021 715.99

-Additions -

-Disposals

 As at 31 March 2022 715.99

 Additions 47.57

+Disposals -

+As at 31 March 2023 763.56

+Additions 125.00

 Disposals

-As at 31 March 2023 763.56
+As at 31 March 2024 888.56

 Accumulated depreciation :

-As at 31 March 2021 143.47

-Charge for the year 60.56

-Disposals

 As at 31 March 2022 204.03

 Charge for the year 55.72

 Disposals -

 As at 31 March 2023 259.75

+Charge for the year 59.36

+Disposals

+As at 31 March 2024 319.11

 Net block:

-As at 31 March 2022 511.96

 As at 31 March 2023 503.81

-Notes
+As at 31 March 2024 569.45

+Notes:

 - (i) Investment property comprise of a commercial building that is leased to third party.
-Subsequent renewal of license agreement are negotiated with the tenant and average renewal period ranges between three and five years. - (ii) Refer note 24 and 28 for information on investment property pledged as security by the Group. - (iii) (a) As at 31 March 2023, the fair value of the property is Rs.
-2,917.04 lakhs (31 March 2022: Rs.
-2,917.04 lakhs).
-This valuation is based on valuation performed by an accredited independent valuer in the previous year.
-The management believes that there is no significant fluctuation in the fair value of the property during the year ended 31 March 2023. - (b) The fair value of the Group's investment property has been arrived at using Composite rate method.
+Subsequent renewal of license agreement are negotiated with the tenant and average renewal period ranges between three and five years. - (ii) Refer note 25 and 30 for information on investment property pledged as security by the Group. - (iii)(a) As at 31 March 2024, the fair value of the property has been updated to Rs.
+2,327.60 lakhs.
+This represents a revision from the previous year's fair value of Rs.
+2,917.04 lakhs. - (b) For the year ended 31 March 2024, the fair value of the Group's investment property has been determined using the ready reckoner rate published by local municipal authorities, rather than an independent valuation report.
+The ready reckoner rate provides a standardized valuation for properties similar in type and location for tax and regulatory purposes. - For the year ended 31 March 2023, the fair value of the Group's investment property was based on valuation performed by an accredited independent valuer in the financial year ended 31 March 2022.
+The management believed that there was no significant fluctuation in the fair value of the property during the year ended 31 March 2023.
+The fair value of the Group's investment property was arrived at using Composite rate method.
 Under Composite rate method, rate is arrived using comparable sales instance for similar property with same specification in the adjoining locality and further adjusted for depreciation on building component.
-The main inputs used are age of the building, life of the building, salvage value and composite rate. - (c) Details of the Group's investment property and information about the fair value hierarchy is as follows:
+The main inputs used are age of the building, life of the building, salvage value and composite rate. - (c) The management believes that the ready reckoner rate is a reliable estimate of the property's fair value, considering the relative stability in property values and minimal market fluctuations during the year. - (d) Details of the Group's investment property and information about the fair value hierarchy is as follows:

-Particulars As at 31 March 2023 As at 31 March 2022
+Particulars As at 31 March 2024 As at 31 March 2023

 Assets for which fair values are disclosed Investment property

 Level 1 - -

 Level 2 - -

-Level 3 2,917.04 2,917.04
+Level 3 2,327.60 2,917.04

-(d) Amounts recognised in statement of profit and loss related to investment properties (excluding depreciation and finance costs)
+(e) Amounts recognised in statement of profit and loss related to investment properties (excluding depreciation and finance costs)

-Particulars Year ended 31 March 2023 Year ended 31 March 2022 Rental income from investment property 60.03 100.88 Direct operating expenses arising from investment property that generated rental income during the year 5.43 8.76 Direct operating expenses arising from investment property that did not generate rental income during the year - -
+Particulars Year ended 31 March 2024 Year ended 31 March 2023 Rental income from investment property 120.60 60.03 Direct operating expenses arising from investment property that generated rental income during the year 5.43 5.43 8 Goodwill Particulars As at 31 March 2024 As at 31 March 2023 Opening Balance 782.36 - Business Combination (Refer note 67) - 782.36 Closing Balance 782.36 782.36